 Redemption interest is 12% per annum.

-The Routt CountyTax Lien Sale will close on Thursday, November 15th, 2018 at 10:00 AM MT.
-Tax liens not sold online will be available over the counter in the Treasurer’s office in Steamboat Springs, CO until November 23, 2016 at 10:00 AM MT.
+The Routt CountyTax Lien Sale will close on Monday, November 19th, 2018 at 4:00 PM MT.
+Tax liens not sold online will be available over the counter in the Treasurer’s office in Steamboat Springs, CO.

 - Those investing in tax liens do so at their own risk and are advised to exercise due diligence in carefully analyzing which tax liens to bid on.
 There are no guarantees, expressed or implied, regarding whether a tax lien will prove to be a profitable investment.